 For more details, learn how to use Plaud NotePin.

-It is not positioned as a real-time speech-to-text tool like Zoom, Teams, or live captioning systems.
-In contrast, real-time transcription tools are ideal for immediate on-screen display.
+It is not a real-time speech-to-text tool like Zoom, Teams, or live captioning systems.
+In contrast, real-time video transcription tools are ideal for immediate on-screen display.

 So it's best suited for scenarios including: